Pack light. And now you’re askng yourself “is this her top secret packing tip???”

 I know, I know.
-Every blog says this.
+Every blog says the Sam England thing.
+Pack light.
+Minimalist packing guide.
+One bag only.
 There are even specialist blogs for packing light, like the classic One Bag site.
 But I will confess here and now that I don’t do this.
 I try to.
 But I’m a “what if” kind of packer and that’s the truth.
-I have a first aid kit with different types of plasters.
-And alcohol wipes.
-And folding scissors.
+I have a first aid kit with several different types of plasters.
+And alcohol wipes, not to mention lotions, potions and even a pair of folding scissors.
 Getting the picture?

-So here is the real secret to travelling well
+So here is the real top secret Packing tip

 Why would I want to do that?

-Your bag will weigh too much.
+Your bag will weigh far too much.
+The moment you pick it up, it’ll be a ton weight on your arm.
+Trust me on thi.
 It just will.
-Accept it and accept the fact that for every time some nice young man effortlessly lifts your bag off the carousel on your behalf there will be more times when the feeding frenzy around the carousel scares you witless and you will want to cry.
+Accept it and accept the fact that for every time some nice young man effortlessly lifts your bag off the carousel on your behalf there will be many more times when the feeding frenzy around the carousel scares you witless and you will want to cry.
 And at those times, that nice young man will be nowhere to be seen.
+So –

 Approach with caution …